dentarg/auth0-blog/_posts/2017-06-27-real-world-angular-series-part-1.markdown

 app.listen(port, () => console.log(`Server running on localhost:${port}`));
 ```

-Note that there are a few sections that are environment-dependent.
+Notice that there are a few sections that are environment-dependent.
 For development, we want to be able to take advantage of the Angular CLI's ability to serve and watch files with [JIT](https://auth0.com/blog/glossary-of-modern-javascript-concepts-part-2#jit) without requiring an entire project build each time we want to check our work.
 In order to facilitate this, we'll start by separating our Node.js server from our Angular front end in development.

 This way, we can run the Node API on [localhost:8083](http://localhost:8083) while the Angular app runs on [localhost:4200](http://localhost:4200).
 For _production_, we want the Node server to run the API _and_ use a static path to serve the front end.
 Our MEAN stack should pass routing to the compiled Angular app for deployment.